jjjeorgee/ALX-T/Project 01/README.md

-# Analysis of NICS gun purchase background checks
+## Analysis of the NICS gun purchase background checks dataset, collated with the US Census Data.